Deep Creek Reserve

 Deep Creek Reserve has:

-- an all-abilities play space
+- an all-abilities play space and water play area

 - multipurpose function centre (with cafe)

 - environmental education sessions for schools

 - walking paths.

 This $12 million project was funded by Council’s capital works program and a $2.825 million grant from the Victorian Government’s Growing Suburbs Fund.

 Deep Creek Reserve demonstrates best practice in environmental sustainable design.

 End of Cameron Way, Pakenham